Easy and Delicious Ashwagandha Recipes

 1 tsp Ashwagandha powder

-Pinch each of ground cardamom, cinnamon, and ginger (optional)
+Pinch each of ground spices: cardamom, cinnamon, turmeric, or ginger (optional)

 Maple syrup or raw honey, to taste